EichlerLab/ultra_rare_transmitted/README.md

 Dependencies: R/3.5.1 or later, tidyverse

-Additional utilities:
+## Additional utilities
-Combining ultra-rare callsets across cohorts
+## Combining ultra-rare callsets across cohorts
+### Overview
+This utility will combine variant counts data and extract ultra-rare variants from across indivdual cohorts that already have an ultra-rare variant callset.

+### Example
+### Details